All About Doulas: Birth Doulas

 TENS for Labor

 Loveies, softies, teddies and blankies… Those endearing, well loved,often tattered objects of security and unconditional love.
 They’re adorable, but are they good for your baby?
 Yes!
 Several studies have been done on the effects of security objects and they have found many positive results with no negative effects.
-Whether it […]
+Whether it is a blanket, a stuffed […]

 Cesarean Network